 These relief applications are technically challenging and involve several special processes, such as specific limitation periods.
 Successful dependant’s relief claims require assistance from an estate litigation lawyer with extensive experience in making and defending such claims.

-The estate lawyers at NULaw in Toronto are compassionate and strategic advocates for beneficiaries seeking support, or executors and estate trustees facing a dependant’s relief claim.
+At NULaw in Toronto, we are compassionate and strategic advocates for beneficiaries seeking support, or executors and estate trustees facing a dependant’s relief claim.
 We provide clear, practical, and honest legal advice and guidance to clients involved in dependant’s relief claims and take on even the most challenging cases.

 Generally, a testator (i.e. the person making a will) has the freedom to decide how to dispose of his/her assets.
 However, Ontario law provides certain limitations on this testamentary freedom and creates certain positive obligations on testators.